The Macy's Thanksgiving Day Parade Balloons May Be Grounded If High Winds Prevail

 “Elsewhere on the 1997 parade route, Barney The Purple Dinosaur went rogue, weaving erratically over the crowd and striking a lamp post, ripping a hole in the balloon.”

-Police were able to help those carrying Barney maneuver the half inflated balloon to the ground, but the children along the parade route were traumatized by the seemingly half-dead dinosaur.
+Police were able to help those carrying Barney maneuver the half-inflated balloon to the ground, but the children along the parade route were traumatized by the seemingly half-dead dinosaur.

-The parade, which will be televised live on NBC will feature several new balloons this year including Fleck, Bjorn, JoJo and Hugg, four elves from the Netflix film The Christmas Chronicles.
+The parade, which will be televised live on NBC, will feature several new balloons this year including Fleck, Bjorn, JoJo, and Hugg, four elves from the Netflix film The Christmas Chronicles.